Brisquit/Click-the-dot/Click-the-dot/README.md

 The code uses Composition in the Game class to give meaning to the other classes, if Game didn't exist, the other classes would lose their meaning.

 ![image](https://github.com/user-attachments/assets/f1b49200-a52f-4bd1-ab85-c2c3afb6f277)

-# How-To-Play
-Click the .exe file to start playing